ColleSerre/SchoolArchives/Histoire/American Civil War/The American Civil War.md

 It led to the secession of southern states (the southern states left the union) because he was anti-slavery on a personal level but as a president he was scared to change the state of slavery in the union as it was a very touchy subject.
 He was elected without the support of the southern states which made him illegitimate for the South.

+# Compo Correction

+Analyse the question to determine the essay plan -> "to what extent was slavery responsible for the American Civil War?".
+To what extent = don't do a dialectic plan (yes/no) but a thematic plan (explain the factors).